microsoft/code-with-engineering-playbook/continuous-integration/readme.md

 ![image](https://user-images.githubusercontent.com/7635865/76624154-c2c12800-6502-11ea-912d-a260c821ac41.png)

-Developers working on [CSE](../CSE.md) projects should make an upfront investment(typically Sprint 0) to establish an automated and repeatable pipeline that integrates code continuously across the engineering team.
-Each integration should be verified by an automated build which runs a series of tests to surface integration errors and blocks build artifact generation in the presence of failures.
+We encourage engineering teams to make an upfront investment during Sprint 0 of a project to establish an automated and repeatable pipeline which continuously integrates code and releases system executable(s) to target cloud environments.
+Each integration should be verified by an automated build process that asserts a suite of validation tests pass and surface any errors across the developer team.

 We encourage teams to implement the CI/CD pipelines before any service code is written for customers, which usually happens in Sprint 0(N).
 This way, the engineering team can develop and test their work in isolation without impacting other developers and promote a consistent devops workflow throughout the engagement.

-These [principles](https://martinfowler.com/articles/continuousIntegration.html) map directly to key agile and lean SDLC practices.
+These [principles](https://martinfowler.com/articles/continuousIntegration.html) map directly agile software development lifecycle [practices](https://en.wikipedia.org/wiki/Agile_software_development).

 <!-- markdownlint-disable MD036 -->
 **Table of contents**